 '''

-RTEMS.SUCCESSFUL - awakened at date/time successfully RTEMS.INVALID_TIME_OF_DAY - invalid time buffer RTEMS.NOT_DEFINED - system date and time is not set
+RTEMS.SUCCESSFUL - awakened at date/time successfully RTEMS.INVALID_ADDRESS - time_buffer is NULL RTEMS.INVALID_TIME_OF_DAY - invalid time buffer RTEMS.NOT_DEFINED - system date and time is not set

 '''

 This directive blocks a task until the date and time specified in time_buffer.
 At the requested date and time, the calling task will be unblocked and made ready to execute.